idec-teams/2024_Evolution_Suisse/docs/documentation/protocols.md

 4. Determine the phage titer with a plaque assay as described below
 5. Phages can be stored in the fridge for multiple months.
 If titer gets to low, re-grow in S2208 bacteria again

-Note: it makes sense to do 2 plaque assays.
+Note: it is recommended to do 2 plaque assays.
 The first assay is to determine if the phage production was succesful.
-From the first assay plate, one plaque is picked to get monoclonal phages and a second assay is performed to asses the PFU.
+From the first assay plate, one plaque is picked to get monoclonal phages and a second assay is performed to assess the PFU.

 ## Determination of phage titer by plaque assay
 1. Spin down your samples at 8'000 xg for 2 min to remove bacteria and other contaminants